raspy135/Qun-synthesizer/README.md

 	Change filter's number of poles, and selects linear or non-linear.
 2 Poles is -12db/oct, 4 Poles is -24db/oct.
 2 Poles filter gives brighter character.
 Linear(LI) has less character, but linear's resonance is sharp and more organic like real instruments.
 Non-linear(NL) has more character, has more harmonics, close to other synthesizers.
 	If you use cutoff envelope or copying patch from other synths, typically Non-linear is suitable.
-	If you try to achieve something close to real instrument or you want clear sound, linear is suitable.
+	If you are trying to achieve something close to a real instrument or you want clear sound, linear is suitable.

 2. VCF MOD SEL